KalaKit/KalaHeaders/README.md

 Header-only scripts made in C++ 20 for various purposes.
 Completely self-dependant, unrelated to each other and can be used independently without dragging any of the other ones in.

+Please be aware that this library/software has limited or no documentation at the current stage due to the KalaKit and the Elypso Engine ecosystem being in early development, if you have questions then message me on discord at @kirjukala or via [email](mailto:sanderveski@gmail.com?subject=Questions%20about%20KalaKit%20and%20the%20Elypso%20Engine%20ecosystem).
+The website linked at the right side also does not currently function because both the domain and its [server backend](https://github.com/kalakit/kalaserver) are still in early development.

 ## core_utils.hpp

 Provides: